khyeonn/pico-drone/README.md

 ### Bill of Materials

-The following components were used in this project:
+The following components were used in this project.
+As project develops, the BOM will be updated:

 | Part | Quantity |
 | :-- | :-- |